Home Guide Links Contact

 Copyright position: Lower center

-Whilst most of the above variants have near identical designs on the front, the pins I've seen from Shuttle flights all have a distinct mass of metal visible between Snoopy's scarf and the hand holding the case.
-In earlier variants there is a clean divide between the hand and scarf.
+Like Variant 12, below, the front of this pin has a distinct mass of metal visible between Snoopy's scarf and the hand holding the case.
+In other variants there is a clean divide between the hand and scarf.

 Description: Silver Snoopy Pin